-Table AZ.
-Classification of Frobability Classification Definition High Likelihood Torm and almost inevitable over the inneer term.
-Or, there is already evidence at the Likely There is a pollution linkage and all the elements are present and in the right place, which means that it is probable that an event will occur.
+Classification Definition High Likelihood There is a pollutant linkage and an event that either appears very likely in the short term and almost inevitable over the longer term.
+Or, there is already evidence at the receptor of harm or pollution.
+Likely There is a pollution linkage and all the elements are present and in the right place, which means that it is probable that an event will occur.
 Circumstances are such that an event is not inevitable, but possible in the short term and likely over the longer term.
 Low Likelihood There is a pollutant linkage and circumstances are possible under which an event could occur.
 However, it is by no means certain that even over a longer period such an event would take place, and is less likely in the shorter term.
 Unlikely There is a pollutant linkage, but circumstances are such that it is improbable that an event would occur, even in the very long term.
 No Linkage No plausible linkage has been established.